stablekernel/aqueduct/doc/tutorial/2016-06-20-getting-started.md

 ---
 In this simple exercise, we used a constant list of question as the source of data for the questions endpoint.
 For a simple getting-your-feet-wet demo, this is fine.

-However, in a real application, it is important that we don't keep any mutable state in a pipeline or any request controllers.
+However, in a real application, it is important that we don't keep any mutable state in a `RequestSink` or any `RequestController`s.
 This is for three reasons.
 First, it's just bad practice - web servers should be stateless.
 They are facilitators between a client and a repository of data, not a repository of data themselves.
 A repository of data is typically a database.

 Second, the way Aqueduct applications are structured makes it really difficult to keep state.
 For example, `HTTPController` is instantiated each time a new request comes in.
 Any state they have is discarded after the request is finished processing.
 This is intentional - you won't run into an issue when scaling to multiple server instances in the future, because the code is already structured to 'statelessly'.

 Finally, isolates.
 Aqueduct applications are set up to run on multiple isolates (the `numberOfInstances` argument for the `Application`'s `start` method).
 An isolate is effectively a thread that shares no memory with other threads.
 If we were to keep track of state in some way, that state would not be reflected across all of the isolates running on this web server.
 So depending on which isolate grabbed a request, it may have different state than you might expect.
 Again, Aqueduct forces you into this model on purpose.

 Isolates will spread themselves out across CPUs on the host machine.
+Each isolate will have its own instance of your `RequestSink` subclass.
 Having multiple isolates running the same stateless web server on one machine allows for faster request handling.
 Each isolate also maintains its own set of resources, like database connections.